awsdocs/amazon-glacier-developer-guide/doc_source/example_glacier_UploadArchive_section.md

             int j = 0;
             for (int i = 0; i < prevLvlHashes.length; i = i + 2, j++) {

-                // If there are at least two elements remaining if (prevLvlHashes.length - i > 1) {
+                // If there are at least two elements remaining. if (prevLvlHashes.length - i > 1) {

-                    // Calculate a digest of the concatenated nodes md.reset();
+                    // Calculate a digest of the concatenated nodes. md.reset();
                     md.update(prevLvlHashes[i]);
                     md.update(prevLvlHashes[i + 1]);